Social Scientist and Research Associate, ITRR; Instructor.

-- Office: CHCB462
+- Office: SH 307A

 - Email: email@example.com

-For the past 12 years I have been working with nature protected areas around the world to increase their capacity in visitor management, environmental education and cooperation with local communities and other stakeholders.
-I worked mainly in the nonprofit sector and academia and was involved in a number of projects focused on sustainable tourism, recreation management and stakeholder collaboration, including those associated with transboundary conservation in Russia and the U.S. In particular, after graduating from the Moscow State University, Department of Geography, I worked for a non-profit called “Environmental Education Center”, which is the only training center for protected area managers in Russia.
-My job was to develop and lead various workshops, trainings and study tours for the managers of national parks and nature reserves, that were aimed at increasing management effectiveness of natural areas.
+Since 2007, I have been working with nature protected areas around the world to increase their capacity in visitor management, environmental education, interpretation and cooperation with local communities and other stakeholders.
+I worked in tourism, nonprofit sector and academia and was involved in a number of projects focused on sustainable tourism, wilderness, recreation management and stakeholder collaboration, including those associated with transboundary conservation in Russia and the U.S. In particular, after graduating from the Moscow State University, Department of Geography, I developed and organized ecotourism and environmental education programs in different countries of the world.
+After that, for several years I was leading the only Training Center for protected area managers in Russia (a part of the Environmental Education Center), and developed and led more than 50 trainings, workshops and study tours for the managers of national parks and nature reserves that were aimed at increasing management effectiveness of natural areas.

 In 2010, I received a Fulbright scholarship to study in the U.S., and chose University of Montana, where two years later I received M.Sc. in parks, tourism and recreation management.
 In 2013-2016, I served in the Steering Committee of the IUCN World Commission on Protected Areas (WCPA) as a Regional Vice-Chair, and as an Executive Committee member of the WCPA Tourism and Protected Areas Specialist Group, which gave me a remarkable opportunity to learn from environmental leaders around the world and participate in several exiting conservation, environmental education and visitor management projects.